simonesilvestroni/m2m-website/_posts/2023-05-12-erasing-things.md

 ## Full screen

 Last week, Matthew wrote about [dropping the narrow column in the middle of the screen](https://starbreaker.org/blog/your-screen-is-tasty/index.html).
-That inspired me, so I refactored my user interface using a branch on my git.
+That inspired me, so I refactored my user interface using a git branch.
 It only took a few hours, yet towards the end I started getting itchy about how busy it looked.
 After a `git merge` and a push, it was live.
 Despite being totally okay with how Matthew's website looks and behaves, I disliked my redesign.

 It stayed online for slightly more than twelve hours.